parkerdavis1/agave-portfolio/content/projects/evs/index.md

 {% image "./EVS-light.png", "EVS screenshot" %}

 ## Overview
-I collaborated closely with other developers to create an application that allows [The Barn](https://www.thebarnaz.com/) to schedule volunteers for their horse lessons and horse therapy.
+I collaborated closely with other developers to create an application that allows [The Barn](https://www.thebarnaz.com/) to schedule volunteers for their horse lessons and  therapy.
 It was done in collaboration with [Opportunity Hack](https://www.ohack.org/), a local organization that pairs developers with non-profits who need custom software to accomplish their goals.

 ## Contributions
 My github pull requests for this project can be found [here](https://github.com/opportunity-hack/evs/pulls?q=is%3Apr+author%3Aparkerdavis1+).

 ### Summary
 - UI/UX optimizations